Niloofar Beyzaie: Life

 In 1985, Beyzaie had to leave Iran for political reasons and studied German studies, Theater, Film and Media Studies and Pedagogy at the Johann Wolfgang Goethe University in Frankfurt am Main.
 After finishing her academic studies (Master of Arts) she founded, in 1994, the theater group "Daritsche".
 Since then, she is leading this group as stage director, playwright, and light and costume designer.

 She is married and has a daughter.

+She advocates for women's rights and for the LGBTQ community in Iran and is involved for the rights of religious minorities in Iran, in particular the officially persecuted Baháʼís.

 Career

 Central themes of her theater work are "woman", "the suffering of individuals among the crowd" and "being a stranger either in the own or in the foreign society".
 She also puts emphasis on the sociopolitical context of the theater in its contemporary issues.

 In addition to her theatrical work she writes articles about the political and social situation, particularly the situation of women in Iran.

-She advocates for women's rights and for the rights of gays and lesbians in Iran and is involved in the Iranian art and cultural scene in exile for the rights of religious minorities in Iran, in particular the officially persecuted Baháʼís.

 2005, she was awarded the Persian "World Academy of Art, Literature and Media" in Budapest as the best theatre director in exile in the category "the Performing Arts".

 In the same year, her play Daughters of the Sun (Come,dance with me) was performed in Zurich by Maralam Theater under direction of Peter Braschler.